Cordón

-Cordón is a central barrio (neighbourhood or district) of Montevideo, Uruguay, located East of the Centro.
-Its main avenue is 18 de Julio Avenue.
+Cordón is a central barrio (neighbourhood or district) of Montevideo, Uruguay.
+Part of the city's central business district, alongside Centro and Ciudad Vieja, the 18 de Julio Avenue that runs through the area is home to commercial spaces, office buildings, entertainment venues, and educational centers.

 History

 Cordón was the first neighborhood to be created outside the walls of the old Citadel of Montevideo.
-In its origins it was known as "El Cardal", due to the fact that thistles (Cardos) grew in the fields dedicated to the cultivation of corn.
+In its origins it was known as "El Cardal", because thistles (Cardos) grew in the fields dedicated to the cultivation of corn.
 It was a large vacant lot that extended to the other side of the wall, behind the "Ejidos", that is, after the area of open land that was used for the defense of the Citadel.

 In 1765 the Spanish Crown ordered Bartolomé Mitre Martínez to delineate approximately 60 blocks for population.
 The area to the east of the demarcation was called "Cordón", from which the name of the neighborhood comes, because the land marking work was carried out using laces (Cordones).
 In January 1807 the entire area was the scene of the Battle of Cardal in the framework of the second British invasion of the River Plate.

 In 1892, the once English Cemetery located between 18 de Julio Avenue and Ejido, Santiago de Chile and Soriano streets was replaced by a parade ground, which in the 1950s became Montevideo City Hall, the current seat of the municipal government.